Skip to main content

 MISSION STATEMENT

-The mission of the Pediatric Optometry, Vision Therapy and Vision Rehabilitation (POVT) residency is to develop the residents’ clinical expertise in providing an advanced level of care through broad, concentrated clinical experiences encompassing diagnosis and management skills in pediatric optometry, binocular vision, and visual perception.
+The mission of the Pediatric Optometry, Vision Therapy and Vision Rehabilitation (POVT) Residency is to develop resident’s clinical expertise by providing advanced, focused, and diverse clinical experiences in the diagnosis and management of pediatric eye conditions, binocular vision disorders, and visual information processing disorders.

 PROGRAM DESCRIPTION